Qytera-Gmbh/Qytera-Gmbh.github.io/projects/qtaf/docs/sections/dive/Overview_Annotations.md

     }
 }
 ```

-### @Test

-The annotation `@Test` comes from the TestNG framework and can be used as usual to annotate methods that contain test cases.
-Several test cases can be defined in a class.
-The test cases that are defined within a class should have a similar context, otherwise the test cases should be divided among several classes.
+For a description of the `@Test` annotation, see also the section [TestNG Annotations](#testng-annotations).

-## Page Objects
+## Plug-ins
+QTAF can be extended with plug-ins.
+Some of these plug-ins offer annotation.
+More detailed information on the corresponding plug-ins can be found in their documentation.

-### @Step
+### @TestRail

-The annotation `@Step` comes from the QTAF framework and is used for methods that represent a test step.
-This annotation has the attributes `name` and `description`, with which the test step can be given a name and a description.
+The annotaion `@TestRail` can be used to describe a TestRail test case.

+This annotation has the following the attributes:

+* `caseId`: ID of the test case

+* `runId`: ID of a test run.
+(Like a test plan ID)

 These attributes are used when generating log files and reports.

+### @XrayTest
+The annotation `@XrayTest` can be used to configure documentation fo test results in Xray.

+This annotation has the following the attributes:

+* `key`: Internal Xray test ID that can be used for uploading test execution results.

+* `scenarioReport`: Indicates whether an HTML report should be added as evidence to this test. (default is false)

+* `screenshots` : Indicates whether screenshots should be added as evidence to this test. (default is false)

+These attributes are used when generating log files and reports.

+---

+## TestNG Annotations
+All annotations provided by TestNG are supported by QTAF.
+This includes `@Test`, `@Parameters`, `@BeforSuite` etc. A complete list of TestNG
+annotations can be found in the official [TestNG documentation](https://testng.org/doc/documentation-main.html).

 <hr>